mateogianolio/hopfield-colors/README.md

 $ node main.js
 ```

-Edit ```colors.js``` if you want to use different colors.
+Edit the beginning of ```main.js``` if you want to use different colors.
 The average error of the network output is subtracted from the transparency of each pixel.

 ## Observations